haiku/website/content/guides/virtualizing/qemu.md

 The "QtEmu img path" is the path to `qemu-img.exe`, which is in the folder where you installed QEMU.

 "QEMU machines path" is the path where your virtual machines are stored.
-It is recommended that you should place this folder in a separate drive from your OS, so that QtEmu can create large disk images for your Virtual Machines.
+It is recommended that you should place this folder on a separate drive from your OS, so that QtEmu can create large disk images for your Virtual Machines.

 ## Part 2: Installing and running Haiku from an ISO image <a name="part_iso"></a>
 ### Step 1.
 Creating a virtual machine